MudasirSherwani/bookstore-in-react/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

+**Bookstore: Initialize project with components** This project has lay foundations for your Bookstore website.
+I have created the React part of the app.
+I have also set up routing using React Router.

-**Bookstore: add reducers and actions** In this branch, i have configured Redux Store and write actions and reducer for adding and removing books.
+**Bookstore: Add reducers and actions** In this branch, i have configured Redux Store and write actions and reducer for adding and removing books.

+**Bookstore: Use Redux in React components** I have used Redux store to display books.
+Some UI Elements add to the components and make them dispatch actions.

 ## 🛠 Built With <a name="built-with"></a>